Embedded Analytics: The Pitfalls of Pricing

 One of the obvious questions, when you’re in the market for a data analytics solution, is that of pricing.
 Regardless of whether you plan on embedding analytics into a software product, or rolling out analytics across a ten-thousand-strong enterprise as well as to your business partners, finding an analytics solution with a pricing model to suit your needs is paramount.
-But it’s a little more complex than; which one’s the cheapest or best value for money.
+But it’s a little more complex than; which one’s the cheapest or the best value for money.

 First, set out your needs

 To understand which platform is the right one, you need to assess what you want out of it.
-If you’re a small company looking for an analytics tool for internal collaboration, your needs will likely differ to that of a software company developing a new application with embedded analytics accessible to end users.
+If you’re a small company looking for an analytics tool for internal collaboration, your needs will likely differ from that of a software company developing a new application with embedded analytics accessible to end users.
 Understanding your needs and how they translate into costs is a crucial first step.

 Predictable pricing or perpetual headache

 While per-user or per-query pricing may seem like the best plan to start off, their perceived benefits might not add up in the long run.
 Despite the majority of analytical platforms charging for their services in one or other of these ways, they make predicting your future costs a difficult task.

 Organizations come in all shapes and sizes and that includes your customers.
 If you’re in the b2b market, it’s impossible to predict how many users each of your future customers will have, making paying per user a matter of guesstimates, unless you plan to charge per every user of every customer.
 Consequently, your margin calculations will become increasingly difficult to calculate, leaving your Finance team with a perpetual headache.